-There are a thousand shades of paint colour and many paints manufacturer.
-Before you start painting your walls, the last thing you want to do is run out of paint and then try to find the same colour back on the shelves of your home improvement retailer.
+There are a thousand shades of paint color and many paints manufacturer.
+Before you start painting your walls, the last thing you want to do is run out of paint and then try to find the same color back on the shelves of your home improvement retailer.
 Here are 4 Easy Way to Calculate Painting Cost with For Walls using Paint Calculator.

 Deciding how much paint you need for your project is one of the essential aspects of your project…and we have provided a quick and easy guide to show you exactly how much paint you need.